moogacs/docs.buf.build/docs/ci-cd/setup.md

 ## Running lint and breaking change detection {#checks}

-> This is demonstrated in [buf-example](https://github.com/bufbuild/buf-example), so please refer to that
-> repository for a functional example.
+> For a functional example, see the [buf-example](https://github.com/bufbuild/buf-example) repository.

 To run lint checks with your job, simply add `buf lint` to it and you're good to go!